kalviumcommunity/S58_Funny_Misspells/README.md

   # My ASAP Project

 ## Idea
-Havent we all seen those funny incorrect spellings of different food items on roadside restaurants.My webpage will showcase some of these funny spellings
+Havent we all seen those funny incorrect spellings of different food items on roadside restaurants and much mire .My webpage will showcase some of these funny spellings
 Render link - https://s58-funnymisspells.onrender.com/ping

 ## Features